rabithole/commercial/commercial/README.md

 # To Do List
 - Add restrictions to making duplicate companies etc
+- Last digit omittance in notes when creating new company.
+--- Last digit is being excluded on the Shopify api.
+Corrected this by pulling from our API.
+- Still need form validation.
+- remove console logs and extraneus code

 - Soft deletes for companies.
 --- Shopify does not allow deletions after an order has been placed.